 The Transposer will raise or lower the pitch of the organ four semitones (half-steps) in either direction.
 It is controlled by a knob at the right hand side jamb.
 The Transposer is especially useful for accompanying, eliminating the need to mentally transpose music on the printed sheet into a different key.
 Many singers need a key change to accommodate their voice range, sometimes as far as a major third in either direction.
-The Transposer accomplishes these key changes with the touch of a piston.
+The Transposer accomplishes these key changes simply by twisting a knob.
+A Transposer indicator lights when the transposer is engaged.

-Another important feature of the Transposer is that it returns to normal pitch (0 piston) automatically when the organ is shut off.
+Another important feature of the Transposer is that it returns to normal pitch automatically when the organ is shut off, or when the combination action Cancel piston is pushed.
 This avoids the problem of the organ being in the wrong key the next time it is played.